intel/ai-reference-models/benchmarks/recommendation/tensorflow/wide_deep_large_ds/README.md

 2. Pre-process the downloaded dataset to tfrecords using [preprocess_csv_tfrecords.py](/models/recommendation/tensorflow/wide_deep_large_ds/dataset/preprocess_csv_tfrecords.py)

-    Copy the eval.csv and test.csv into your current working directory and launch
+    Copy the eval.csv and test.csv into your current working directory (i.e. root of models repo) and launch

     * Launch docker
         ```